ossf/Memory-Safety/docs/memory-safety-continuum.md

 * Using the [Go Data Race Detector](https://go.dev/doc/articles/race_detector)
 * Using other tools such as [govulncheck, fuzzing, and vet](https://go.dev/doc/security/best-practices) when writing Go code
+* Using a mutation tester such as [cargo-mutants](https://github.com/sourcefrog/cargo-mutants)

 ### Using a memory safe by default language with developer best practices and automated tooling to check for memory safety in first party code AND third party code